Solar panels are a popular upgrade for RVers of all stripes, particularly those who enjoy remote camping without hookups, also known as “boondocking.”

 While they are regulated to withstand the high winds, hail, and even extreme temperatures of RV life, they are made of glass, and glass is breakable.

+Finally, there are portable solar kits.
 Portable solar kits allow you to move your solar panels, to get the most sunlight, even when your RV is under the trees.
 They are great for smaller campers and RVs.
 They can also be used in addition to your larger permanent system.
 These portable kits come with cables, to allow you to move the portable panels around with ease.

-While you can find reputable companies to buy RV solar panels and systems from, it is important to know that some companies will not warranty panels that are installed on an RV.
+And while you can find reputable companies to buy RV solar panels and systems from, it is important to know that some companies will not warranty panels that are installed on an RV.
 Look for dealers that specialize in either solar panels for RV roofs and/or systems that are made especially for RV’s and campers.